top of page

 Why is ketamine being used for low back pain?

-For years opioids were the gold standard in treating and managing low back pain but this treatment came at a cost with many individuals becoming addicted to these drugs.
+For years opioids were the gold standard in treating and managing low back pain but this treatment came at an impossibly high personal cost, with many individuals becoming addicted to these drugs.
 As the opioid epidemic continues to take its toll on the US, ketamine is being looked at as an alternative pain management tool.

 More studies are needed to see the long term effectiveness of ketamine for back pain.